engineerookie/Advanced-DigtalClock/README.md

 >3.setting the clock digit (hour,minute,second)
 >4.setting the alarm clock digit (hour,minute,second)
 >5.counting down timer
-### Note: The project is flawed and needs to be improved! ! !
 ## Design Draft and Finite state machine
 Here is the illustration of function set
 <img src="https://user-images.githubusercontent.com/92795777/149643797-32dda0d8-6bfe-4e73-881b-01f7a7138fcc.png" width="800" height="250">